revantoptics logo

 Elite Polarized Lenses

 Our Elite polarized provides the best optical experience.
-They are designed with specialized protective anti-reflective coatings that reduce distracting glare and reflections, and water resistant coatings that help keep lenses cleaner and lasting longer.
+They are designed with specialized water resistant coatings that help keep lenses cleaner and lasting longer.

 The Differences Between Our Lens Types